dmx-systems/dmx-documentation/docs/overview.rst

     2 notes, one is connected to a topic, and one to an association.
 The dark gray association connects a topic with an association.
 You can immediately say what the author want to express here, can't you?

-... and yes, an association can also connect 2 associations.
-Not shown here.

 .. hint::

     Find out more about the `Associative Model of Data <devel.html#associative-model-of-data>`_ in the DMX Developer Guide.